matthewkurtti/matthewkurtti/README.md

 When I'm not coding, my interests are running 🏃‍♂️, studying Japanese ㊗️, or playing videogames 🎮

-Code-wise, my interests are with healthcare, videogames, and language study.
-I'm actively contributing on [findadoc](https://github.com/ourjapanlife/findadoc-web).
+Code-wise, my current interests are with healthcare.
+I'm actively contributing to [findadoc](https://github.com/ourjapanlife/findadoc-web).
 I've also made games and language study resources.
 Check out my projects below to learn more, and feel free to reach out if you'd like to collaborate!

 # 🛠️Tech Stack
 |<ins>**Tech Stack**</ins>| |